EUFAR/asmm-eufar/README.md

 # asmm-eufar

+As the actual EUFAR project ends the 31th of January 2018, a new brach has been created for developments and updates until a new EUFAR project: Lineage.

 A detailed changelog can be found in the Documentation directory.
 Stand-alone versions for Windows and Linux can be found in the Stand-alone versions directory.
 Current version: 1.3.0